What’s the difference between Laser Hair Removal and IPL?

 The fundamental difference lies in the technology used to generate the light energy.

 Intense Pulsed Light machines produce a broad spectrum of wavelengths – rather like a light bulb.
 These wavelengths are dispersed at a variety of depths, only some of which are effective for hair reduction.
 This system delivers a more shallow penetration and therefore deeper coarse hairs are not treated as effectively.
 Some of the light energy will be absorbed by the skin, leading to heating of the pigment in the skin.
-Therefore some may argue that IPL carries greater risk of burns or hyper-pigmentation.
+Therefore some may argue that IPL carries a greater risk of burns or hyper-pigmentation.

 Laser technology is designed to deliver extremely focused light energy rather than the diffuse energy offered by IPL.
 They emit a single wavelength of light (pure light of a single colour) with a specific target – the pigment (melanin) in the follicle.
 They can create more heat directed specifically at the hair follicle than IPL and can therefore achieve better results.